circleci/lunch-n-learn/README.md

 ### Adding a .yml file

-CircleCI uses the `.yml` file to identify how you want your testing environment setup and what tests you want to run.
+CircleCI uses a [YAML](http://yaml.org/) file to identify how you want your testing environment setup and what tests you want to run.
 On CircleCI 2.0, this file must be called `config.yml` and must be in a hidden folder called `.circleci` (on Mac, Linux, and Windows systems, files and folders whose names start with a period are treated as system files that are hidden from users by default).

  * To create the file and folder on GitHub, click the **"Create new file"** button the repo page and type `.circleci/config.yml`.

- * You should now have in front of you a blank `config.yml` file in a .`circleci` folder.
+ * You should now have in front of you a blank `config.yml` file in a `.circleci` folder.

 * To start out with a simple config.yml, copy the text below into the file editing window on GitHub: